Written by senior physiotherapist Rabia Shah

-Our Physiotherapy management for individuals with osteoporosis or osteopaenia includes:
+Our Physiotherapy management for individuals with osteoporosis or osteopenia includes:

 These are crucial to prevent structural changes that often accompany osteoporosis, such as thoracic kyphosis.

-Our osteoporosis programme includes extension exercises such as chin tucks, scapular retractions, thoracic extensions, and hip extensions.
+Our osteoporosis program includes extension exercises such as chin tucks, scapular retractions, thoracic extensions, and hip extensions.

 Strengthening the extensor muscles help to promote improved posture and improved balance.